DavidVentura/blog/blog/raw/disk/POST.md

 00000430  1f cd b0 63 82 00 ff ff  53 ef 01 00 01 00 00 00
 ```

-we can see the 0x53 0xef (little endian) on the last row, on the right, so this is an EXT4 filesystem.
+we can see the `0x53 0xef` (little endian) on the last row, so this is an EXT4 filesystem.

 On EXT4 we can find the UUID at `0x468` (`0x68` within the superblock)